 If you use kettlebells as a weight lifting tool, 30 minutes could help you burn an extra 2230 calories in 10 days which is about 0.64 pounds of body fat.
 30 days 6690 calories and so on…

-Keep in mind that losing weight too fast can be harmful.
-In general, a 500 calorie deficit per day is considered to be a healthy weight loss rate.
+Keep in mind that losing weight too fast can be suboptimal.
+In general, a 500-calorie deficit per day is considered to be a healthy weight loss rate.

 Can you use kettlebells every day?

 If you use heavy kettlebells to build muscle you most likely don’t want to use them every day.

 Doing muscle-building exercises every day is usually not the way to go.
 The way you build muscle is by first breaking muscle down with a weight lifting exercise.
 And then letting your body repair the muscle with a little extra on top.

 That means working out 2 days a week with heavy kettlebells might benefit muscle growth and thus weight loss more than 7 days a week.